iMoonLab/DeepHypergraph/docs/source/tutorial/dataset.rst

 Usage
 -----------------------

-If your network is OK, you can directly use any of datasets in :doc:`/api/data` as following:
+If your network is OK, you can directly use any of the datasets in :doc:`/api/data` as follows:

 .. code-block:: python